Chai-Foundation/ChaiClient/README.md

 # ChaiClient
-A modern Minecraft client for the chain launcher
+A modern Minecraft client for the chai launcher